Saneatha Trice Breaks down Barriers Beyond Sport

 Traveling to the Middle East was never on her bucket list, but Special Olympics Illinois, once again, found a way to show her what she was missing.
 During this trip, Saneatha and the rest of Team USA left a few days earlier than families to learn and enjoy the customs of Dubai and Abu Dhabi before having the jitters of competition.
 It was this trip that made everything come together for us as parents and her as an athlete.
 As we sat at Opening Ceremonies watching the parade of athletes from all around the world, I finally realized my child who has struggled with acceptance, learning, speaking, socializing – this list can go on and on – is truly happy on the inside and out.
 She walked in that parade like she owned the place!
 During awards, she was thrilled to just be there, but when the last medal was announced for her division she began to cry.
 She realized she placed 1st in the world in the Vault competition.
 She received 3 bronze, a 4th place ribbon, and her Gold.
 This was her moment along with thousands of others.

-During the fantastic and unbelievable year of 2018, Special Olympics was also celebrating their 50th year anniversary.
+During the fantastic and unbelievable year of 2018, Special Olympics was also celebrating its 50th year anniversary.
 Saneatha wanted to go to Chicago for the event, but we were unable to attend due to the hectic schedule the year brought us and USA Games just days before the 50th celebrations.
-We still celebrated within ourselves and said a silent thank you for the young lady this wonderful organization has helped her become.
+We still celebrated within ourselves and said a silent thank you to the young lady this wonderful organization has helped her become.
 We now look at sports as a way for people to come together, lift others up, and celebrate the victories of life instead of dwelling on the defeats.

 -Samantha’s parents, Robert and Tara Edwards